Suvink/docs-choreo-dev/en/docs/consuming-services/create-an-application.md

-# Create an Application in Choreo
+# Create an application in Choreo

 An application in Choreo is a logical representation of a physical application, such as a mobile app, web app, or device.
 To consume an API in Choreo, you need to create an application that maps to your physical application and subscribe to the required API under a usage policy plan.
 This plan provides a usage quota.
 A single application can have multiple API subscriptions.
 Using the consumer key and consumer secret, you can generate an access token to invoke all APIs subscribed to the same application.

 This guide walks you through the steps to create an application in Choreo.

-## Step 1: Create an Application
+## Step 1: Create an application

 To create an application in the Choreo Developer Portal, follow these steps: